AI prompts

 ```

-To start tracking website traffic on your web property, copy/paste the following snippet into your website HTML:
+To start reporting website traffic from your web property, copy/paste the following snippet into your website HTML:

 ```html